TomTomXD/TomTomXD/README.md

 - 👋 Hi, I’m @TomTomXD.
 - 👀 I’m interested in money and women.
-- 🌱 I’m currently suffering in IT class
+- 🌱 I’m currently suffering in IT class.
-- WHAT COLOR IS YOUR BUGATTI?!
 - 📫 How to reach me?
-Don't even try to talk me brookei!
+Don't!

 <!---
 TomTomXD/TomTomXD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.